-- 20. There is one post of Chief Operating Officer: - 21.
-The post of Chief Operating Officer is paid on a single pay point of £84,882 (from April 2017) at Band 1 of the Chief Officer grading structure, as determined by the Senior Manager Job Evaluation Scheme. - 22.
+- 18. There is one post of Chief Operating Officer: - 19.
+The post of Chief Operating Officer is paid on a single pay point of £90,741 (from April 2020 subject to pay award from April 2021) at Band 1 of the Chief Officer grading structure, as determined by the Senior Manager Job Evaluation Scheme. - 20.
+The Chief Operating Officer also receives reimbursement of one professional subscription fee per annum. - 21.
 Additional allowances may arise from personal fees for performing the duties of Returning Officer, Acting Returning Officer, Deputy Returning Officer or Deputy Acting Return Officer and similar positions as detailed in paragraph 17 above.
-The roles are currently appointed to by the Returning Officer prior to each election, or in the case of the Returning Officer, by full Council. - 22.
-The other terms and conditions of service relating to these posts are in accordance with the National Joint Council National Agreement on Pay and Conditions of Service.
+The roles are currently appointed to by the Returning Officer prior to each election, or in the case of the Returning Officer, by full Council.

+22. The other terms and conditions of service relating to these posts are in accordance with the Joint National Council for Chief Officers of Local Authorities.
 Any other allowances relating to the posts are the same as for all other posts within the Council, for example, reimbursement of fuel expenditure from business travel.